 Many of the portraits explained the transports of people and Gandhi in particular for a common purpose.
 Being Independent; free of being held in thrall by the British.

 By looking at the photographs and the events depicted, I was vicarious with the events.

 The vision of Gandhi was clear, to turn the barren administration into a verdant.

-Few would argue or doubt his principles, but, he had a vision and a dream, he sensed to negate the ever growing vex among his fellow countrymen, ahimsa was the way to go.
+Few would argue or doubt his principles, but, he had a vision and a dream, he sensed to negate the ever-growing vex among his fellow countrymen, ahimsa was the way to go.
 He never veered with his principles even at the time of adversity.
-It spoke volumes of a man, who stood by what he thought was veracious.
+It spoke volumes of a man who stood by what he thought was veracious.

-It was time, to give back the voyeur British Government to stop impaling Indians (as we proudly say it) with their illogical, adamant and more importantly egoistic practices at times.
+It was time to give back the voyeur British Government to stop impaling Indians (as we proudly say it) with their illogical, adamant, and, more importantly, egoistic practices at times.

 Towards the end of the portrait section, a portrait of his funeral is displayed.
 Nearly three lakh people gathered on that day.